dilyabareeva/quanda/docs/html/_sources/getting_started.rst.txt

 Installation
 ------------

-To install the latest release of **quanda**, use the following command in your terminal:
+To install **quanda**, download the repository and run the following command in the root directory:

 .. code-block:: console

-   (.venv) $ pip install git+https://github.com/dilyabareeva/quanda.git
+   (.venv) $ pip install -e .

 **quanda** requires Python 3.7 or later.
 It is recommended to use a virtual environment to install the package.